google/koladata/docs/api/kd/shapes.md

 # kd.shapes API

-Operators that work on shapes
+Operators that work on shapes.